kakarlapudik/globe-life-automation-coe/UBUNTU_LIBASOUND2_FIX.md

 - `.github/workflows/test-linux-chrome-simple.yml`
 - `.github/workflows/test-suite.yml`

+## For Local Development (Windows/Mac)
+If you're developing on Windows or Mac, you don't need to worry about this issue - it only affects Linux environments.
+Your local Playwright installation should work fine.

 ## Testing
 After applying this fix, your GitHub Actions workflows should:
 1. ✅ Install system dependencies successfully
 2. ✅ Install Playwright browsers without audio package errors
 3. ✅ Run headless browser tests normally

+## Next Steps
+1. Commit and push your changes to trigger the GitHub Actions
+2. Monitor the workflow runs to confirm the dependency installation succeeds
+3. Your tests should now run without the `libasound2` package errors

 ## Alternative Solutions
-If you still encounter issues, you can also:
+If you still encounter issues in GitHub Actions:

 1. **Use Docker**: Run tests in a container with pre-installed dependencies
-2. **Skip audio deps**: Use `PLAYWRIGHT_SKIP_BROWSER_DOWNLOAD=1` and install manually
-3. **Use different runner**: Switch to a different Ubuntu version if needed

-## Verification
-To verify the fix works, check that:
-- `libasound2t64` is installed: `dpkg -l | grep libasound`
-- Playwright can launch browsers: `playwright --version`
-- Tests run without dependency errors
+2. **Different Ubuntu version**: Use `runs-on: ubuntu-20.04` instead of `ubuntu-latest`
+3. **Skip problematic deps**: Add `|| true` to continue on dependency failures